cerenyanik/Linear_Regression-Flight_Data/README.md

 ### Linear Regression on Flight Data
-In this study, Flight Take Off Data from JFK Airport dated Nov 2019-December 2020 was examined and Linear Regression study was carried out.
+In this study, Flight Take Off Data from JFK Airport dated Nov 2019-December 2020 was examined and Linear Regression Model was applied.